sneakerhax/TTPs/General/Github/README.md

 git branch <branch_name>
 ```

-Create a new branch off your master branch
+Create a new branch off your main branch

 ```
 git branch